GeorgeMC2610/Artificial-Intelligence/README.md

 # Artificial Intelligence (GR: Τεχνητή Νοημοσύνη)
-## 6th Semester Course
-### The goal was to make a program that would find a solution to a problem using Genetic Algorithms.
+## The goal was to make a program that would find a solution to a problem using Genetic Algorithms.
 Two basic problems were given; The Traveling Salesman Problem and a Constraint Satisfaction Problem.
 Students had to make a program for one of those two problems, to get the 100% of the grade.

 ***Exercise A***: Make a program that generates a solution for the Traveling Salesman Problem as it is depicted below: